Sgavinmills/sgm-games/README.md

 npm start
 ~~~

 After a few moments the site will start in a new browser tab.
 You will be logged in as user 'tickle222' by default.
-In future versions account switching may be enabled and this will be clearly indicated.
+As this is purely a demonstration project you can change the user by visitng the 'users' page and try adding reviews/comments with a different user.

 <a name=backend></a>